 Collectors care about condition.
 Not just whether a guitar works or whether it looks clean.
 If the original finish has been replaced, or the guitar has had repairs (which may not be apparent to the untrained eye, especially if you don't know where to look) or has any missing or exchanged parts or electronics (again not always obvious) the guitar goes down in value.
+Players, on the other hand are far less worried about such issues.
+Naturally a purely collectable guitar (i.e. one that does not function especially well as an instrument, or is too rare or fragile to use) will have a different kind of buyer than an old, but otherwise functional instrument bought to be played - perhaps a 1960s Gibson or Fender.

-The only really mint guitars out there are the new old stock or NOS guitars out there.
+The only really mint guitars available are the new old stock or NOS guitars out there.
 Ones that never sold first time round; usually complete with hang tags, warranty cards, case and outer shipping box.
 These guitars, when they come up, are priced way above the typical values of these guitars.
 Most likely sold to long-term vintage guitar investors with no interest in playing the instrument.

 But as the dings get greater in frequency and size, parts are lost, and maybe even a structural repair has been carried out, so the value decreases.
 But these guitars, especially if we are considering something with a small production run are still desireable, to players and collectors alike.